textileio/go-textile/README.md

 #### Desktop Application

+WARNING: Desktop is an unmaintained experiment.
+Security issues may exist.

 The build is made by a vendored version of `go-astilectron-bundler`.
 Due to Go's painful package management, you'll want to delete any `go-astilectron`-related binaries and source code you have installed from `github.com/asticode` in your `$GOPATH`.
 Then you can install the vendored `go-astilectron-bundler`:

 ```